CONSTITUTION OF THE OAK GROVE HIGH SCHOOL BAND BOOSTERS

 Section 2.
 Object

 The Boosters is a non-profit organization whose purpose is to assist the music department of Oak Grove High School by raising funds not provided by the East Side Union High School District and providing general support to said music department for the benefit of all students involved in the Band or Colorguard Programs.
-These additional funds may be used for purposes, including, but not limited to, purchasing additional equipment necessary, to insure involvement in and the enrichment of competitions and festivals; repair and replacement of instruments and equipment; and such other miscellaneous expenditures and support as may be determined by and between the Boosters and the Band & Guard Directors annually.
+These additional funds may be used for purposes, including, but not limited to, purchasing additional equipment necessary, to insure involvement in and the enrichment of competitions and festivals; repair and replacement of instruments and equipment; and such other miscellaneous expenditures and support as may be determined by and between the Boosters and the Band and Guard Directors annually.

 Section 1.
 Membership in the Boosters shall be as follows: